 This Proofread & Polish Service is perfect if your manuscript has already been edited and you consider it to be a final draft which only needs a finishing evaluation to rectify any erroneous errors—misspelled words will be corrected and sentence fragments or punctuation errors will be highlighted and noted with a comment, but will not be corrected as this is not a copy edit.
 Light fact-checking is included.
 I will create a custom style sheet for your use and reference.

 Price: Estimated .015¢ to .025¢ per word, subject to sample review and depending on document size

-Note: Silver Moon Editing® is not accepting Indexing projects during the months of January–August 2019.
+Note: Silver Moon Editing® is not currently accepting Indexing projects.

 Why is an index necessary?
 An index provides the reader with a quick guide—a roadmap of sorts—of where to find specific references within a larger document or book.
 Instead of spending valuable time browsing page by page for what you’re searching for, you can flip to the index, find the reference you need, and quickly go to the correct page.
 A good index needs to be comprehensive, designed with the target audience in mind, and should be organized in a logical manner.

 To create an index, I will review the manuscript or document and key words and phrases will be carefully selected (with consideration of the target audience in mind) and alphabetized into headings, subheadings, and/or cross-references, along with their respective page numbers.
 Finally, the entries will be combined and organized into a comprehensive directory.
 I will construct your index in accordance with the Chicago Manual of Style, or the agreed upon style guide.

 Indexing Price: Depends on document type and size